aidh-aadil/sparky-bot/README.md

 # Sparky

 - A discord bot programmed in Javascript using the [discord.js](https://discord.js.org/) library
 - If you want to help build this bot and collaborate.
 Join [Sparky Support Server](https://discord.gg/SAqb5Dcfek)

 ## What can the bot do?

 ### Info commands

 - `ping` : View bot latency
 - `bot-info` : View some information about the bot
 - `user-info` : View some information about user
 - `server-info` : View some information about the current server
 - `avatar` : Display user's avatar
 - `banner` : Display user's banner if they have one

 ### Moderation commands

 - `kick` : Kick an user from the server
 - `warn` : Warn an user

+### Economy system

+- `daily`: Collect daily rewards

 ## How you can use my code:

 1. Clone my repository

 ```
 git clone https://github.com/aidhaadil/sparky-bot
 ```

 2. Install the dependencies (discord.js, dotenv, nodemon etc.)

 ```
 npm install discord.js dotenv nodemon
 ```

 3. Create a .env file and add your bot token

 ```
 BOT_TOKEN = "your-bot-token"
 ```

 4. Run the bot

 ```
 npm start
 ```